CosminPascan/stock-portfolio/README.md

 ## Features
 - **Console application menu:** automated menu to ease navigation through all options
-- **CRUD operations on database:** you can perform buy/sell transactions, see you stock portfolio, add/delete a stock
+- **CRUD operations on database:** you can perform buy/sell transactions, see your stock portfolio, add/delete a stock or modify a stock price

 ## Run Locally
 Clone the project